This ever-expanding reference list provides background on a diverse spectrum of illustrators across time, cultures, and artistic styles.

 Flagg created the iconic World War I poster, "I Want YOU for the U.S. Army."

-Mary Hallock Foote was an illustrator who lived the life she wrote about and illustrated; in a way, she was the forerunner of that celebrated novelist of pioneer life, Willa Cather (1873-1947).
+Foote lived the life she wrote about and illustrated, similar to that of novelist of pioneer life, Willa Cather.

 Illustrator who pioneered an individual style despite working in a male-dominated field.

 Creator of the first political cartoon published in an American newspaper.

 One of the most influential fantasy illustrators of the late 20th century.